-Head of School: M. Calen
+Principal: M. Calen

-Dear Parents.
+Dear Parents,

-GCSE and Option Choices
+Year 9 Option Choices

-From the beginning of Year 9 your son/daughter will be studying the subjects they will eventually take as public examinations at GCSE or BTEC in Year 11.
+From the beginning of Year 9 your son/daughter will be studying a transition year between Key Stage 3 and Key Stage 4.
+Their choices will be the subjects they will eventually take as public examinations at GCSE or BTEC in Year 11.

-From Year 9 onwards, your child may take three option courses.
-Students receive a wealth of guidance to enable them to choose the courses that create the most suitable programme, taking into account their ability, current progress, interests and possible future careers.
+From Year 9 onwards, your child may take three options courses.
+Students receive a wealth of guidance to enable them to choose the most suitable programme of courses, taking into account their ability, current progress, interests and possible future careers.